Inmates At Arizona’s Tent City Jail ‘Left To Rot’ During Extreme Heatwave

 Investigations after the inmate’s death showed that the deceased’s cage was 20 feet from where the guards were stationed in an air-conditioned glass room.
 Somehow, however, the guards managed to claim that they did not know the inmate was under distress.

-Joe Arpaio has always been fully aware of inmates’ discomfort during heat waves, and in fact was quite callous towards them.
-In 2011, a heatwave saw outside temperatures soaring to 118°, with temperatures inside the tents reaching 145°, but Arpaio showed no concern towards his inmates.
+Joe Arpaio has always been fully aware of inmates’ discomfort during heat waves, and, in fact, was quite callous towards them.
+In 2011, a heatwave saw outside temperatures soaring to 118 degrees, with temperatures inside the tents reaching 145, but Arpaio showed no concern towards his inmates.

 “What am I going to do, take them out of jail because it’s too hot?
 Our men and women are working out here in this heat, too.
 Does anyone feel sorry for them?”